prorev/prorev.github.io/_posts/2020-11-28-ssh-public-key-auth.md

 ## Generate SSH keys on Windows

-Since I am on Windows here is how to generate the keys:
+Since I am on Windows, here is how to generate the keys on Windows:

 ```
 $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com" -f folder